MynthAI/mynth-mongodb-queue/README.md

 ### name

 This is the name of the MongoDB Collection you wish to use to store the messages.
-Each queue you create will be it's own collection.
+Each queue you create will be it’s own collection.

 e.g.